Help Centre

 ℹ️

-Important framing: AICVS detects compliance signals, not authorship.
-A PASS result means no observable compliance markers were found — not that the code is provably human-written.
+Important framing: AICVS surfaces compliance signals based on records you provide, not legal certification.
+A PASS result means no observable compliance markers were found — not that every regulatory rule is met.
 Use results as part of a broader compliance programme.

 What does a compliance score mean?